sachinkaushik/edge-ai-libraries/microservices/scene-understanding-service/docs/user-guide/index.md

 </div>
 hide_directive-->

-Scene Understanding Service is a microservice for multi-scene behavioral analysis and suspicious activity detection.
-It subscribes to [SceneScape](https://github.com/open-edge-platform/scenescape) MQTT topics to track people across configured scenes and zones, applies a declarative rule engine to detect suspicious patterns (loitering, checkout bypass, concealment, restricted-zone violations), and routes the resulting alerts to a downstream alert service.
+Scene Understanding Service is a generic microservice for multi-scene behavioral analysis.
+It subscribes to [SceneScape](https://github.com/open-edge-platform/scenescape) MQTT topics to consume scene events and track objects across configured scenes and zones, applies a declarative rule engine to interpret those events, and routes the resulting alerts to a downstream alert service.
+Because all behavior is defined through configuration rather than code, the service is not tied to any single use case — suspicious activity detection (loitering, checkout bypass, concealment, restricted-zone violations) is just one example, and the same engine can power other scene-understanding scenarios.
 It is designed to be dropped into any SceneScape-based deployment by supplying two YAML config files — no code changes required.

 ## Use Cases

+- Generic scene understanding: consume SceneScape events and apply declarative, zone-based behavioral rules for any domain.
 - Retail loss prevention: loitering, repeated high-value-zone visits, checkout bypass, and concealment detection.
-- Restricted-area monitoring: alert when a person enters a zone they should not be in.
+- Restricted-area monitoring: alert when an object enters a zone it should not be in.
 - Any SceneScape deployment that needs declarative, zone-based behavioral rules with optional pose/VLM escalation.

 ## Key Capabilities

-- Multi-scene, multi-camera person tracking driven entirely by SceneScape MQTT.
+- Multi-scene, multi-camera object tracking driven entirely by SceneScape MQTT.
 - Declarative YAML rule engine — thresholds and rules change without code edits.
 - Optional behavioral-analysis escalation (pose + VLM) over MQTT.
 - Zone auto-discovery from the SceneScape REST API at startup.